That is, we seek to find a valuation, v, such that:

 For holdings, we can do a similar computation.
 If we have 8192 holdings, we have to invert an 8192x8192 matrix, which we don't want to do.
 But if, instead, we treat cards smaller than 9 as "spots," then we get vectors of size 512, and the Perl package I used to invert matrices was able to invert the 512x512 matrix in a few hours.VP = TRP * (I+A)^(-1).

-The resulting values for v(), for offense, defense,
+The resulting values for v()

 notrump and suit, can be found in:

-patterns.txt and
+patterns.new.txt and

 You'll notice that the suit offense value given for the 13-0-0-0 shape is only about 7.68, although you are certain of 13 tricks.
 Why is that?
 Because partner always has a void in your suit, so his (shape) value is going to be 5.116, minimum.
 So the 7.68 automatically takes into account partner's known void, avoiding "double-counting."